-One example of this type of company is HROne.
-We are a Chinese PEO that provides employee leasing services such as HR and accounting-related services to clients without a legal entity established in China.
+HROne is a Chinese PEO that provides employee leasing services such as HR and payroll related services to clients without a legal entity established in China.
 HROne is a fully licensed employment services or employee leasing provider in China.

-As of today, using PEO / employment solutions represent the best option to hire employees in China without a local company, whether it be in terms of legality, convenience, or financially wise.
+As of today, using PEO / employment solutions represent the best option to hire employees in China without a local company.
+Whether it be in terms of legality, convenience, or financials, PEO is right for you!

 There are a few other options available to work around the legalities, but they all come with their pros and cons.
 Here are some of them:

 If you already have an employee in China but your employment relationship is not legally recognized by the government one option is to have the employee hired by a Chinese company.
 Your company can pay the Chinese company the equivalent of the Chinese employee’s wages, taxes, and administrative fees.

 Cons: There are problems in the legality of this method because if the employee isn’t doing any work for the Chinese employer, this can raise legal questions with the Chinese government.
 Many of those who have used this method have failed in the long run and it is often deemed too risky on the side of the Chinese employer as this can put their own company’s reputation and legal standing at risk.
 Unless the Chinese employer in question is a certified payroll & employment organization licensed company, this solution is a no-go.